Student ProgramsUpcoming Events & News

 Monthly Student Programs Zoom Meetings

 Please mark your calendars for the first Friday of each month for our WFO student member zoom meeting.
-Membership is required to attend.
+First-time attendees are welcome to join the meeting!
+Membership is required for repeat attendance.
 All student members will receive an invite to attend.
 Students with financial hardship may email Student Programs to request a free introductory membership.

 Don't miss out on the upcoming Student Program meetings and Ask the Expert via Zoom.
 Please tell a bird-loving friend about WFO and encourage them to join us.